On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: FDM Makes Generalizable Decisions

 \subsection{Sim-to-Real Decisions}

-Many IDM models are trained in simulation environments, but real world applications additionally require physical-world interactions.
-Simulations in virtual environments allow us to train decision models with faster and safer procedures.
-However, after an IDM model is trained, it has to been transferred to the real world, which is known as sim-to-real transfer \cite{zhao2020sim}.
-When the virtual environments have sufficiently simulation accurate, the transferred policy can work in the real world~\cite{salvato2021crossing}.
-Unfortunately, the high fidelity simulations needs heavier the computational cost.
-In practice, less accurate simulators is often preferred, which brings gap between training virtual environment and real world applications.
-It raises an additional requirement for IDM models to tolerate environmental changes from the simulator to the physical world.
+Many IDM models are trained in simulation environments, but real-world applications also require interaction with the physical world.
+Virtual environment simulations enable faster and safer training of decision models.
+However, once an IDM model is trained, it must be transferred to the real world, a process known as sim-to-real transfer~\citep{zhao2020sim}.
+When virtual environments accurately simulate real-world conditions, the transferred policy can function effectively~\citep{salvato2021crossing}.
+Regrettably, high-fidelity simulations demand substantial computational resources.
+In practice, less accurate simulators are often preferred, introducing a gap between training virtual environments and real-world applications.
+This necessitates IDM models being able to tolerate environmental changes from the simulator to the physical world.

-Thanks to the foundation models' high learning capacity, FDM can learn as much from various data as we can, which dramatically improves the transfer ability to real world environments.
-Despite several attempts found in the literature to make sim-to-real transferable controllers, many of which associate the idea of robustness with that of sim-to-real transferability, the lack of uniformity of the considered tasks does not allow to determine which solution is more appropriate in terms of the sim-to-real gap.
-Previous sim-to-real methods usually require two successive training phases, which may exhibit low efficiency~\cite{salvato2021crossing}.
-Besides, if these variations and disturbances do not correctly represent the simulator's inaccuracies to reality, it might result in a sim-to-real transfer failure.
+Owing to their high learning capacity, foundation models like FDM can learn from various data sources, dramatically improving transferability to real-world environments.
+Although several attempts have been made in the literature to create sim-to-real transferable controllers, often associating robustness with sim-to-real transferability, the lack of task uniformity prevents determining which solution is most appropriate for addressing the sim-to-real gap.
+Previous sim-to-real methods typically require two successive training phases, which may exhibit low efficiency~\citep{salvato2021crossing}.
+Furthermore, if these variations and disturbances do not accurately represent the simulator's discrepancies from reality, sim-to-real transfer may fail.
 In FDM, given a distribution over tasks, the model learns an adaptive policy that maximizes the expected reward for a new task from the distribution.
-Therefore, FDM is a promising and robust solution for quickly adapting the experience gained in the real world simulations.
+Consequently, FDM presents a promising and robust solution for quickly adapting the experience gained in real-world simulations.